Sedation Dentistry – Sterling, VA

 Tens of millions avoid going to the dentist solely because of fear, according to the American Dental Association.
 Whether it was due to a poor experience with a previous dentist or simply because of general anxiety, fear of dental visits can seriously put your oral health at risk.
-Dr. Uzma Ansari offers multiple strengths of dental sedation to keep you calm, no matter what your treatment entails.
+Dr. Uzma Ansari offers multiple strengths of sedation dentistry in Sterling, VA to keep you calm, no matter what your treatment entails.
 To find out which method is right for you, schedule an appointment today!

 Why Choose Lowes Island Dentistry for Sedation Dentistry?

 - IV Sedation for More Severe Cases